Feora1343/task_to_do_app/README.md

   - :black_square_button: There will need to be another container to hold tasks that are complete
   - :black_square_button: There will need to be a delete button
     - :black_square_button: Delete button removes task from the DOM and the database
+  - :black_square_button: There will need to be a complete button
+    - :black_square_button: There will also need to be a remove completed tasks button

+- :black_square_button: AJAX POST sends new task to database
+  - :black_square_button: Clicking Add Task button sends value of input to databae
+  - :black_square_button: Clicking Add Task also runs function to refresh list/update
+- :black_square_button: AJAX GET requests tasks from the database
+  - :black_square_button: When page loads, it should always get tasks from database
+  - :black_square_button: JS Loop will be needed to create the list of tasks
+  - :black_square_button: Each task needs to have a complete and delete button
+    - :black_square_button: Each complete and delete button needs event listener
+- :black_square_button: AJAX PUT updates the tasks in the database as complete
+  - :black_square_button: The element will need a `data-id`
+  - :black_square_button: Clicking Complete Button will update the database
+  - :black_square_button: Clicking Complete Button will also run function to refresh the tasks list
+  - :black_square_button: Clicking Complete Button will also move the completed task to the completed task list & hide the complete button on that task
+- :black_square_button: AJAX DELETE deletes the task in the database
+  - :black_square_button: Clicking Delete Button will remove the task from the database
+  - :black_square_button: BUT will warn you, asking if you are sure you want to delete this task :heavy_exclamation_mark:**HARD**:heavy_exclamation_mark:
+  - :black_square_button: Clicking Delete Butotn will run the function to refresh the task list
+- :black_square_button: AJAX PUT will update the task in the data as